How to Get the Most Out of Vocational Rehabilitation

 If the vocational rehabilitation agency is prepared to participate in the student’s transition process, an early application can make an important difference in the outcome.
-In Florida, DBS is prepared with transition programs and counseling for students age 14 and DVR is ready at age 16.
+In Florida, DBS and DVR are prepared with transition programs and counseling for students at age 14.

 A student who does not apply for DVR or DBS services while he or she is in school can still apply later and be approved — there is no age limit for eligibility — but in most cases, the sooner the services begin, the better the outcome.

 Ticket to Work